Today in Tribe History: September 17, 1937

 Cleveland starter Johnny Allen wins his 12th straight decision to open the season, improving to a perfect 12-0 behind a 4-1 victory in Boston over the Red Sox.

 Cleveland would tie it in the fifth on a leadoff homer from Moose Solters.
 In the seventh, Solters set up the go-ahead run with his two-out triple.
 A walk to Campbell followed and Odell Hale hit a three-run homer off of Bobo Newsom to give the Indians a 4-1 lead.

 It would be plenty for the Indians hurler Allen, who would go the distance again.
-He allowed just one run run on four h its, walked one, and struck out five.
+He allowed just one run on four hits, walked one, and struck out five.

-Allen has now thrown six complete games in his last seven outings.
-He has a total of eight no-decisions on the season.
-His winning ways will continue through to his final start and the Indians last game of the season, a 1-0 loss in Detroit to the Tigers.
+With the complete game effort, Allen had six complete games thrown in his last seven outings.
+He will have a total of eight no-decisions on the season.
+His winning ways will continue through to his final start and the Indians’ last game of the season, a tough 1-0 loss in Detroit to the Tigers.